act-rules/act-rules.github.io/pages/design/rule-design.md

 For more details, see [ACT Rules Format: Input](https://www.w3.org/TR/act-rules-format/#input).

-### Acknowledgements
+### Acknowledgments

 While optional, this can provide information on authors, previous authors, and other contributors who have helped with creation of a rule.
-When listing authors or other acknowledgements, names must be an exact match of names under the `contributors` property in `package.json`.
+When listing authors or other acknowledgments, names must be an exact match of names under the `contributors` property in `package.json`.
 Note: If an author does not exist in `package.json`, they should be added to that file as part of the relevant PR.

 ## Applicability